Cascading/cascading-hive/README.md

 ## Hive dependency

-Cascading-Hive works with hive-0.10+.
+Cascading-Hive works with hive-0.10+ although hive-0.13+ is required for the reading of transactional tables.
 When using the maven dependency you have to specify the version of Hive you are using as a runtime dependency yourself.
 This is done to avoid classpath issues with the various Hadoop and Hive distributions in existence.
 See the `demo` project for an example.

 ## Installing